hacker1024/mitmproxy_httptoolkit_android/README.md

 ## Rationale

-[HTTP Toolkit] is not as featureful as [mitmproxy], but has a very polished Android connection experience.
+[HTTP Toolkit] is not as featureful as [mitmproxy], but it has a very polished Android connection experience.
 This addon allows all of HTTP Toolkit's Android features (namely, guided certificate installation and per-app tunneling) to be used with mitmproxy.